HowdenFr/HowdenFr.github.io/Field_Hockey_Penalty_Corner_Webscraper/READ.md

 # 📌 Field Hockey Penalty Corner Webscraper Scout
 **by _Frank Howden_**

 **Project description**: Penalty Corners are an essential part of a field hockey team's offense.
 As such, teams who are defending against penalty corners must be ready for them.
-This program webscrapped play-by-play game logs for any D1 team
+This program webscrapped play-by-play game logs for any D1 Field Hockey Program.
+The user can chang inputs for certain website layouts and what words to search for the scrap the data.
+The program calculates penalty corner stats and logs the top 5 shot takers for penalty corners throughout the season.

 ---